bsab-ffi/api-specifications-draft/README.md

 To understand how to use the FFI APIs, including the correct order of calls, roles (Client vs Respondent), and conventions to follow:

 See [GETTING_STARTED.md](./GETTING_STARTED.md) for details.

+## References

+Some FFI API conventions rely on federation-specific configuration values.
+These are stored in:

+- [`/configurations/default.yaml`](./configurations/default.yaml) – Default parameters used unless overridden by a federation
+- Convention documents will refer to these values where applicable (e.g. polling intervals, transition periods)

+See [Federation Configurations](./configurations/) for format, examples, and interpretation guidelines.

 ## Contact